(On the photos above my old design, with 1 tunnel over 1 row of strawberry plants.)

 In this tip three designs are described;

 A)# Tunnel made of wire netting and garden hose (2014).
 Easy to make.
-The best design.
+A very good design.
+New design 2019; 1 tunnel fits over 2 rows of plants.
+Also a very good design.

 B)# Plastic foil with holes over a fence of wire netting (2012).
 Difficult to make.